...

 What type of water do you need to filter?

 Different filters remove different elements to clean up your water.
-It’s not a case of one filter fits all.
-So it is very important to define what type of water you want to filter in the first place, and why.
+One filter does not fit all, so it is very important to define what type of water you want to filter in the first place and why.

 Let’s first look at where your water is coming from.